BoiseState/CS455-resources/examples/security/rmisslex2/README.md

 	keytool -list -v  -keystore Client_Truststore

 In our example, we are working with a self-signed certificate instead of certificates signed by Certification Authority (CA).
 If there is a need to get the certificate signed by a CA then a Certificate Signing Request(CSR) needs to be generated.
 The generated CSR, then, should to be submitted along with other pertinent information to a Certification Authority such as VeriSign or USPS, who will then digitally sign the certificate.

-Now change back to the top level examples directory.

 #To run the server:

-cd server; java SquareServer [registryPort] &

-If you compiled the server in a package, then provide appropriate classpath and rmi codebase VM arguments.
+Change back to the top level examples/security directory to run the example.

+cd ..

+Note that the server code starts the registry automatically in this example if it isn't already running.

-java -classpath classDir -Djava.rmi.server.codebase=file:classDir/ -Djava.security.policy=mysecurity.policy SquareServer &
+java rmisslex2.server.SquareServer <registryPort> &

 #To run the client:

-cd ../client; java SquareClient  localhost <value> <numcalls> [registryPort]
+java rmisslex2.client.SquareClient  localhost <value> <numcalls> <registryPort>

 To see all the network transmissions, try

-java -Djavax.net.debug=all SquareClient localhost
+java -Djavax.net.debug=all rmisslex2.client.SquareClient localhost